andrewdieken/CPSC-354/IntrotoHaskell.md

 ## Functional Programming
 What is functional progamming?
 Functional programming can be viewed as a style of programming in whihc the basic method of computation is the application of functions to arguments.
 A functional programming language is on the supports and encourages the functional style.

+## Haskell Offers You:
+- Substantially increased programmer productivity (Ericsson measured an improvement factor of between 9 and 25 using Erlang, a functional programming language similar to Haskell, in one set of experiments on telephony software).
+- Shorter, clearer, and more maintainable code.
+- Fewer errors, higher reliability.
+- A smaller "semantic gap" between the programmer and the language.
+- Shorter lead times.